 Coleman played a leading role in the formation of “The Convertibles,” which became a very effective evangelistic tool with Campus Crusade for over 20 years.
 He traveled and played with the group for the first several years of its existence, then went back to graduate school to earn a masters degree in fine arts.

-Some consider him one of the most gifted worship leaders in Southern California after his 20-year involvement at Church by the Sea in Laguna Beach.
-Now he carries his guitar case back to the Midwest, where he will lead a new flock into creative expressions of worship.
+Some consider him one of the most gifted worship leaders in the Midwest, where he leads many into creative expressions of worship.